-One of the most powerful new tools in Lightroom 5 is the Radial Filter tool.
+One of the most powerful new tools in Lightroom is the Radial Filter tool.
 Here are a few examples of how you can use this tool creatively inside your workflow to help draw attention to your subjects.
-If you don’t have Lightroom5, you can use multiple graduated filters to draw attention, but it’s not as easy, and the results can be hit or miss.
+If you don’t have Lightroom, you can , but it’s not as easy, and the results can be hit or miss.

 Let’s face it, Lightroom’s post-crop vignette leaves a lot to be desired, especially if you want your vignetting effect to be applied a bit off-center, allowing you to draw focus towards your subject.